High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Data

 Targets were selected based on the orbital angular momenta of the stars following \citet{Koppelman2019b}.
 Namely, the selection box was defined with the component of the angular momentum along the $z$-axis of the Milky Way ($L_z$) and $L_{\rm perp}$, which is given by $\sqrt{L_x^2+L_y^2}$.
 We also restricted our sample to those around the turn-off region using Gaia DR2 photometry.
 The exact selection criteria were $1000<L_z/\mathrm{kpc\,km\,s^{-1}}<1500$ and $1750<L_{\rm perp}/\mathrm{kpc\,km\,s^{-1}}<2600$ \citep[the kinematic selection, corresponding to the box A of][]{Koppelman2019b}, and $0.5<G_{BP}-G_{RP}<0.95$ and $3.2<G_{\rm abs}<5.8$ (the color-magnitude selection), where $G_{BP}$, $G_{RP}$, and $G_{\rm abs}$ are Gaia $BP$ and $RP$ magnitude, and the absolute magnitude in the Gaia $G$ band, respectively.

-Initially for the target selection, We used Gaia DR2 astrometry, photometry, and radial velocity \citep{GaiaCollaboration2018a}, and Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) survey DR5 radial velocity.
+Initially, for the target selection, we used Gaia DR2 astrometry, photometry, and radial velocity \citep{GaiaCollaboration2018a}, and Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) survey DR5 radial velocity.
 We assumed $U_\odot = -11.1\,\mathrm{km\,s^{-1}}$, $W_\odot=7.3\,\mathrm{km\,s^{-1}}$ \citep{Schoenrich2010a}, $R_0=8.21\,\mathrm{kpc}$ \citep{McMillan2017a}, and $z_0=20.8\,\mathrm{pc}$ \citep{Bennett2019a} for the solar velocity and position.
 Adopting the proper motion measurement for Sgr A$^*$ \citep{Reid2004a}, we assumed the sun is moving at $245.3\,\mathrm{km\,s^{-1}}$ in the direction of the Galactic rotation.
-When calculating orbital energies of the stars, we adopted the Milky Way potential of \citet{McMillan2017a}.
+When calculating the orbital energies of the stars, we adopted the Milky Way potential of \citet{McMillan2017a}.

-The information about the kinematic and photometric properies of the targets is summarised in Tables~\ref{tab:targets} and \ref{tab:kinematics}, and visualized in Figures~\ref{fig:kinematics} and \ref{fig:cmd}.
-We note that we updated the kinematic and photometric information with Gaia EDR3 photometry and astrometry \citep{GaiaCollaboration2020a}, and the radial velocity measured from our high-resolution spectra, which was measured by comparing the observed wavelengths of neutral Fe lines with those from laboratory experiments.
+Information about the kinematic and photometric properties of the targets is summarized in Tables~\ref{tab:targets} and \ref{tab:kinematics}, and visualized in Figures~\ref{fig:kinematics} and \ref{fig:cmd}.
+We note that we updated the kinematic and photometric information with Gaia EDR3 photometry and astrometry \citep{GaiaCollaboration2021a}.
+The radial velocities were also updated to the values we measured from our high-resolution spectra by comparing the observed wavelengths of neutral Fe lines with those from laboratory experiments.

-Table~\ref{tab:kinematics} also includes information about subgroups among the Helmi streams' stars.
-We here consider two ways for subdivision of the Helmi streams' stars.
+Table~\ref{tab:kinematics} also includes information about subgroups among the Helmi stream stars.
+We consider here two ways of subdividing the Helmi stream stars.
 One is by the sign of $v_z$; \citet{Kepley2007a} and \citet{Koppelman2019b} used the asymmetry in the number of stars in each subgroup to estimate the accretion time of the progenitor of the Helmi streams.
 Another subdivision follows that by \citet{Dodd2022a} in the space of $L_z$ and $L_{\rm perp}$.
-They showed that these two groups of stars with slightly different kinematics reflect an effect of orbital resonance in the Milky Way potential.
-In either definition, the two subgroups are considered to be parts of the same substructure, the Helmi streams.
+They show that these two groups of stars with slightly different kinematics reflect the effect of an orbital resonance in the Milky Way potential.
+In either definition, the two subgroups are considered parts of the same substructure, the Helmi streams.
 In all figures, symbols are hatched according to the subdivision by \citet{Dodd2022a}.